 As an EB-5 investor, you must prepare complete biographical information for each applicant, and the principal applicant must provide proof of the source of the investment funds.
 To prove the source of investment funds, USCIS requires five years of tax returns, five years of bank records, proof of ownership of any businesses, financial statements for each business and business licenses.
 If your capital came from a specific transaction, such as sale of a house, inheritance, or gift, you must prove that the transaction occurred by providing an official document, such as a closing statement, contract, or other official documents.
 This is not an exhaustive list.
 Other documents may be required and vary on a case-by-case basis.
 Your immigration attorney will guide you through the entire process.

-Under the USCIS regulations, an EB-5 investor who is approved for the EB-5 immigrant visa first receives a “conditional” green card, which is valid for two year period.
+Under the USCIS regulations, an EB-5 investor who is approved for the EB-5 immigrant visa first receives a “conditional” green card, which is valid for a two year period.
 If all investment and residency requirements are met, then USCIS will grant the “unconditional” or permanent green card, which has no expiration date.

 The length of processing time from submitting the I-526 petition to granting of the conditional green card is approximately 16 to 20 months depending on the individual.
 However, processing times often vary and can be longer or shorter.
 It is a two-step approval process.